microsoft/presidio/docs/install.md

     # Based on the DOCKER_REGISTRY and PRESIDIO_LABEL from the previous steps
     helm install --name presidio-demo --set registry=${DOCKER_REGISTRY},tag=${PRESIDIO_LABEL} . --namespace presidio
     ```

-6. For more options over the deployment, follow the [Development guide](https://github.com/Microsoft/presidio/blob/master/docs/development.md)